 In 1969, Granatelli teamed up with Mario Andretti to win his first Indianapolis 500.
 He won it again in 1973 with Gordon Johncock as his driver.
 Granatelli brought STP sponsorship to Petty Enterprises and Richard Petty, who of course, won immediately and often.
 That relationship, the STP-Petty union, one of the longest associations in all of motorsports.

 Other great drivers that drove for Granatelli were Freddie Agabashian, Chris Amon, Buddy Baker, Neil Bonnett, Jim Clark, Wally Dallenbach, Larry Dixon, Pat Flaherty, Graham Hill, Jim Hurtibise, Steve Krisiloff, Nikki Lauda, Joe Leonard, Freddie Lorenzen, Art Malone, Jim Malloy, Jimmy McElreath, Ronnie Peterson, Art Pollard, Sam Posey, Jim and Dick Rathmann, Jochen Rindt, Paul Russo, Swede Savage, Joe Seiffer, Dick Simon, Mike Spence, Chuck Stevens, Al and Bobby Unser and Greg Weld.

 A racer, a car owner, designer, businessman, promotional genius, an automotive expert, Granatelli proved to be all of these things.
-His face isn't seen at the tracks any more, but he is still a successful business entrepreneur in California.
-Really, though, one doesn't have to see to know him.
-Just look around.
-Soon you'll see the letters, "STP'.'
-And they will always call him "Mr. 500."
+His face isn’t seen at the tracks any more, but one doesn’t have to see him to recognize his presence.
+Just look around and soon you’ll see the letters, “STP” and you’ll be reminded of the man they called “Mr. 500.”

 Motorsports Hall of Fame (motorsportshalloffame.com)